k2view-academy/K2View-Academy/articles/28_cassandra_loader/03_loader_configuration.md

 ### Work by Priority

-Configuration of the loader is according to the following priority:
+The loader works according to the following priority:

 - Batch_process
   - Look for **[LU type]_batch_process_loader** section.